WalletConnect/walletconnect-docs/docs/web3modal/react/installation.md

 ```

 :::info
-Ensure to use latest versions for tools like next, react-scripts, babel, webpack etc. to ensure that your build supports es2020 features.
+Ensure to use latest versions for tools like next, react-scripts, babel, webpack etc. to support es2020 features.
 :::

 ## Import